 An ASEAN-US summit is scheduled on Saturday, but Vietnam’s foreign affairs ministry has not confirmed whether President Donald Trump would attend the online meeting.
 Trump attended the summit in 2017, but sent only representatives during the last two meetings.

 The initiative’s members are the 10 ASEAN nations, China, Japan, South Korea, Australia, and New Zealand.
-India backed out of the plan last year and it does not include the United States, despite America’s USD 2 trillion in trade with the region.
+India backed out of the plan last year and does not include the United States, despite America’s USD 2 trillion trade with the region.